Your first time on track

 The most important item on your first track day.
 If your brakes aren’t up to snuff, your day at the track may be cut short.

 Pads : First, you don’t have to change to “track” pads for your first day on a track.
-You can certainly put on better pads but you don’t have to.
-It’s more important the existing pads have enough material to get through the day.
-I recommend twice the width of your base plate for pad material.
+You can certainly put on better pads, but you don’t have to.
+It’s more important that the existing pads have enough material to get through the day.
+I recommend twice the width of your baseplate for pad material.
 Probably around 1/4 inch.
-You might get by with less but if not, your day will end early and your good time will come to an abrupt end.
+You might get by with less, but if not, your day will end early and your good time will end abruptly.

-Rotors : Your rotors won’t see a lot of abuse on your first track day but you do want to check them over.
+Rotors : Your rotors won’t see a lot of abuse on your first track day, however you do want to check them over.
 Look for cracks and excessive wear.
-The Mazda MX5 ND isn’t that old so the chances of needing to do anything with your rotors are slim.

 Suspension